hlandau/acmetool/_doc/SCHEMA.md

       # Determines whether RSA or ECDSA keys are used.
 ECDSA keys must be
       # supported by the server.
 Let's Encrypt does not yet support ECDSA
       # keys, though support is imminent.
 Default RSA.
+      key:
-      key-type: rsa (must be "rsa" or "ecdsa")
+        type: rsa (must be "rsa" or "ecdsa")

         # RSA modulus size when using an RSA key.
 Default 2048 bits.
         #
         # Legacy compatibility: if not present, the number of bits may be
         # contained in a file "rsa-key-size" inside the conf directory.
         rsa-bits: 2048

         # ECDSA curve when using an ecdsa key.
 Default "nistp256".
         #
         # It is strongly recommended that you use nistp256.
 Let's Encrypt
         # will not support nistp521.
         ecdsa-curve: nistp256 (must be "nistp256", "nistp384" or "nistp521")

+      challenge:
         # Webroot paths to use when requesting certificates.
 Defaults to none.
         # This is usually used in the default target file.
 While you _can_ override
         # this in a specific target, you should think very carefully by doing so.
         # In almost all cases, it is better to use symlinks or aliases to ensure
         # that the same directory is used for all vhosts.
         #
         # Legacy compatibility: the file "webroot-path" in the conf directory
         # contains a list of webroot paths, one per line.
         webroot-paths:
           - /some/webroot/path/.well-known/acme-challenge

+        # A list of additional ports to listen on.
+Each item can be a port
+        # number, or an explicit bind address (e.g. "[::1]:402").
+Specifying a
+        # port number x is equivalent to specifying "[::1]:x" and "127.0.0.1:x".
+        http-ports:
+          - 80
+          - 402
+          - 4402

 ### accounts